QUICK TRAIL FACTS

 - Sights: woods

 Trails in blue are North Falmouth Community Forest.
 Trails in red are Lowell Preserve.
 The trails in Cumberland, Falmouth, and Windham are well connected, either by footpath or snowmobile trail.
-Not shown on this Google map is how this trails connects to a larger trail system.
 Here is my attempt at a map that roughly shows the multi-town interconnected trail system.

 You can access the North Falmouth Community Forest trail system from Blackstrap Road (and Blackstrap Preserve), or from a development off of Babbidge Road, on the Oxwood Woods Drive.
 There is probably room for just two or three cars on the pull-off on Blackstrap Road.